|

 Class Features

-Spells and Caster Level -- Levels in the Wing Brother prestige class, even though they do not advance spell progression in the character’s base class, still stack with the character’s base spellcasting levels to determine caster level.
+Spells and Caster Level -- Levels in the Wing Child prestige class, even though they do not advance spell progression in the character’s base class, still stack with the character’s base spellcasting levels to determine caster level.

-Bonus Feat - Pick a feat for which the Wing Brother qualifies from this list: Animal Affinity, Dodge, Flyby Attack, Hover, Improved Flyby Attack, Improved Initiative, Improved Natural Armor, Improved Natural Attack, Mobility, Mounted Archery, Mounted Combat, Natural Spell, Weapon Focus, Wingover.
+Bonus Feat - Pick a feat for which the Wing Child qualifies from this list: Animal Affinity, Dodge, Flyby Attack, Hover, Improved Flyby Attack, Improved Initiative, Improved Natural Armor, Improved Natural Attack, Mobility, Mounted Archery, Mounted Combat, Natural Spell, Weapon Focus, Wingover.

-Storm Rider - The Wing Brother is immune to all effects of normal wind and weather, as well as all harmful results of magical effects with the words "wind" or "storm" in the name, including Gust of Wind, Storm of Vengeance, and Sleet Storm.
-In addition, the Wing Brother gains wings (choice of bird-like, bat-like, or butterfly-like) and a move speed double his land speed, as well as maneuverability class B and the ability to hover.
-If the Wing Brother already has flight, then his maneuverability class increases by one step, and move speed doubles -- this stacks with Master of the South Wind, but note that a doubled double is a triple.
+Storm Rider - The Wing Child is immune to all effects of normal wind and weather, as well as all harmful results of magical effects with the words "wind" or "storm" in the name, including Gust of Wind, Storm of Vengeance, and Sleet Storm.
+In addition, the Wing Child gains wings (choice of bird-like, bat-like, or butterfly-like) and a move speed double his land speed, as well as maneuverability class B and the ability to hover.
+If the Wing Child already has flight, then his maneuverability class increases by one step, and move speed doubles -- this stacks with Master of the South Wind, but note that a doubled double is a triple.

 Design Notes: